imanghafoori1/laravel-widgetize/README.md

 1. It helps you to conforms to SRP (`single responsibility principle`) in your controllers (Because each widget class is only responsible for one and only one widget of the page but before you had a single controller method that was resposible for all the widgets.
 Effectively exploding one controller method into multiple widget classes.)
 2. It helps you to conforms to `Open-closed principle`.
 (Because if you want to add a widget on your page you do not need to touch the controller code.
 Instead you create a new widget class from scratch.)
 3. It optionally `caches the output` of each widget. (which give a very powerful, flexible and easy to use caching opportunity) You can set different cache config for each part of the page.
 Similar to `ESI` standard.
 4. It executes the widget code `Lazily`.
-Meaning that the widget's data method `protected function data(){` is hit only and only after the widget object is forced to be rendered in the blade file like this: `{!! $widgetObj !!}`, So for example if you comment out `{!! $widgetObj !!}` from your blade file then all database queries will be disabled automatically.
+Meaning that the widget's data method `public function data(){` is hit only and only after the widget object is forced to be rendered in the blade file like this: `{!! $widgetObj !!}`, So for example if you comment out `{!! $widgetObj !!}` from your blade file then all database queries will be disabled automatically.
 No need to comment out the controller codes anymore...
 5. It optionally `minifies` the output of the widget.
 Removing the white spaces.
 (In order to save cache storage space and bandwidth)
 6. It support the `nested widgets` tree structure.
 (Use can inject and use widgets within widgets.)